Foxtrot (2017 film): Accolades

 The film won Grand Jury Prize award at the Venice Film Festival in 2017.

 It was nominated for thirteen Ophir Awards including Best Picture, Best Director, Best Lead Actor and Best Supporting Actress.

 Controversy

-Because Foxtrot depicts the Israeli Defense Forces covering up the shooting of four Arab youths, it was denounced by Israel's Minister of Culture Miri Regev after it won the Grand Jury Prize at Venice.
+Because Foxtrot depicts the Israel Defense Forces covering up the shooting of four Arab youths, it was denounced by Israel's Minister of Culture Miri Regev after it won the Grand Jury Prize at Venice.
 Regev referred to the film as "the result of self-flagellation and cooperation with the anti-Israel narrative".
 In response, the film's director Samuel Maoz said, "If I criticize the place I live, I do it because I worry.
 I do it because I want to protect it.
 I do it from love."

 In a follow-up statement, Regev said it was "outrageous that Israeli artists contribute to the incitement of the young generation against the most moral army in the world by spreading lies in the form of art."